jsoconno/terraflow/docs.md

 ```
 ## Options
 ```
+  --refresh                      Refresh the downloaded schema file.
-  --schema TEXT                  The name of the schema to use for resource
+  --schema-filename TEXT         The name of the Terraform schema to use
-                                 creation.
+                                 locally.
+  --terraform-filename TEXT      The name of the target Terraform file.
   --provider TEXT                The name of the Terraform provider.
                                  [required]
-  --namespace TEXT               The namespace for the Terraform provider.
+  --namespace TEXT               The namespace of the Terraform provider.
                                  [required]
-  --name TEXT                    The name of the resource or data source.
+  --name TEXT                    The name to give the Terraform resource in
+                                 the configuration.
+For example, 'main' or
+                                 'this'.
-  --resource TEXT                The target Terraform resource name.
+  --resource TEXT                The name of the terraform provider resource.
                                  [required]
-  --filename TEXT
+  --terraform-filename TEXT      The name of the target Terraform file.
-  --attribute-value-prefix TEXT
+  --attribute-value-prefix TEXT  A prefix to give to all variables in the
+                                 resource configuration.
+Useful for module
+                                 development.
-  --attribute-default TEXT
+  --attribute-default TEXT       Default values for a given attributes in the
+                                 format 'attribute=value'.
-  --ignore-attribute TEXT
+  --ignore-attribute TEXT        Attributes to ignore in the configuration.
-  --dynamic-block TEXT
+  --dynamic-block TEXT           Blocks to make dynamic in the configuration.
-  --ignore-block TEXT
+  --ignore-block TEXT            Blocks to ignore in the configuration.
-  --add-descriptions
-  --required-blocks-only
-  --required-attributes-only
+  --add-descriptions             Add descriptions inline with the code for all
+                                 resource attributes.
+  --required-blocks-only         Only include required blocks in the resource
+                                 configuration.
+  --required-attributes-only     Only include required attributes in the
+                                 resource configuration.
   --help                         Show this message and exit.
 ```
 ## Commands